-- Employees must immediately report any unsafe condition to the appropriate supervisor, school principal, human resources office, or superintendent. - Employees who violate safety standards, cause hazardous or dangerous situations, or fail to report or remedy such situations, where appropriate, may be subject to disciplinary action, up to and including termination of employment. - In the case of incidents that result in injury, regardless of how insignificant the injury may appear, employees should immediately notify their supervisor, school principal, human resources office, or superintendent of the injury.
+- Employees must immediately report any unsafe condition to their supervisor, school principal, and/or Human Resources Generalist. - Employees who violate safety standards, cause hazardous or dangerous situations, or fail to report or remedy such situations, where appropriate, may be subject to disciplinary action, up to and including termination of employment. - In the case of incidents that result in injury, regardless of how insignificant the injury may appear, employees should immediately notify their supervisor and Human Resources of the injury.
 Such reports are necessary to comply with laws and initiate insurance and workers' compensation benefits procedures.